 One of the biggest challenges for retailers is flexibility within a store.

-As the seasons change, product lines come and go, and different promotions are run; the retail design of a store needs to allow for maximum flexibility and seasonality.
-This means product displays that can easily be added to or reduced down to cater to changing products, window displays that can easily be switched in and out, and signage and displays that can be regularly updated.
+As the seasons change, product lines come and go and different promotions are run; the retail design of a store needs to allow for maximum flexibility and seasonality.
+This means product displays that can easily be added to or reduced down to cater to changing products, window displays that can be easily switched in and out and signage and displays that can be regularly updated.

 When looking to add flexibility into a store’s design, brands need also to consider what elements they want to keep consistent.
 Customers need to be able to recognise brand merchandising in order to feel comfortable when shopping in a store.

 The challenge here is to strike the perfect balance between consistency and the ‘wow’ factor.